Inter-Provincial Trophy: Format

 The tournament is held as a double round-robin format with each team playing each other twice, once at its home ground and the other leg away.

 Teams

 According to Richard Holsworth's interview to Setanta Sports, three teams would initially participate in the tournament, Leinster, Northern and North West, representing the three historically strongest provincial unions in Irish cricket, as Munster and Connacht Unions were considered still quite far away from fielding a competitive team for provincial tournaments.

 They were also given a separate limited overs brands or names familiar to supporters of the systems in England and Australia, Leinster Lightning, Northern Knights and North West Warriors.
-Munster were added for the 2017 season, choosing to play under the name Munster Reds.
+Munster were added for the 2017 season, choosing to play under the name Munster Reds but was removed in 2026.